-- Standard 9-10.W.3: - Write narrative texts to develop real or imagined experiences or events using effective technique, well-structured event sequences, well-chosen details, and provide a resolution that connects to what is experienced, observed, or resolved over the course of the narrative. - a.
-Engage and orient the reader by describing a problem, situation, or observation. - b.
-Establish one or multiple point(s) of view, and introduce a setting, narrator and/or characters. - c.
-Use narrative techniques such as dialogue, pacing, description, reflection, and multiple plot lines, to develop characters and well-structured event sequences. - d.
+- Standard 11-12.W.3: Write narrative texts to develop real or imagined experiences or events using effective technique, well-structured event seguences, well-chosen details, and provide a resolution with closure. - a.
+Engage and orient the reader by describing a complex problem, situation, or observation. - b.
+Establish one or multiple point(s) of view, and develop a setting, narrator and/or characters. - c.
+Apply narrative techniques, such as dialogue, pacing, description, reflection, flashback, and multiple plot lines to develop characters and well-structured event sequences. - d.
 Utilize varied syntax techniques and descriptive language to create a mood and tone appropriate to purpose, task, and audience. - e.
 Use appropriate conventions and style for the audience, purpose, and task.